Equity and Inclusion: Relationship

 Adding attention to building a student’s sense of belongingness can include the following: (a) including the full names of authors in your reading lists, (b) adding photographs of key contributors to highlight the diversity of individuals whose scholarship and research contribute to the discipline, (c) paying attention to classroom climate and student interactions by discussing conversational guidelines or netiquette before putting students into groups, to guide classroom discussion and make sure that it is productive, respectful, and inclusive.
 As an example:

 Carla Desi-Ann Hunter

 Hunter, Carla D., Andrew D. Case, and I. Shevon Harvey.
 "Black college students’ sense of belonging and racial identity."
 International Journal of Inclusive Education 23, no. 9 (2019): 950-966.

-Begin by thinking about instructor-student, student-student, and student-content interactions in your remote instruction, as relationship exists in all three areas (Anderson, 1998) (Moore, 1989).
+Begin by thinking about instructor-student, student-student, and student-content interactions in your instruction, as relationship exists in all three areas (Anderson, 1998) (Moore, 1989).
 For each type of interaction describe how it is currently, and next consider ways to be more intentional about the relationship in a distance education setting.
 You can deepen your thinking about the interactions you identified in Design and even add additional columns to the table you started in Access to continue your thinking.

 Next, consider how students’ sense of belongingness in your discipline can be reinforced through the interactions you have identified.
 How can you highlight the contributions of diverse individuals in the content you provide?
 How can you share aspects of your own social identities with students, for example, when you introduce yourself at the beginning of the semester or highlight relevant aspects of others’ social identities in the field?
 How can you structure group work to make it the engaging and enriching learning experience you intend for all students?